A Methodological Analysis of Empirical Studies in Quantum Software Testing: Programs Under Test

 \subsubsection{Overview of Generation Approaches and Variant Levels}

 In Figure~\ref{rq2_distribution_of_generation_approaches}, we only investigated primary studies that focused on fault detection and clarified their approaches for introducing buggy variants.
 One primary study could adopt more than one generation approach, such as~\cite{\PaperEightyThree} that took both mutation operators and real-world bugs into account.
-In detail, the four kinds of approaches for generating buggy variants are defined as follows: \begin{itemize}[leftmargin=*] \item \textit{Mutation operators}: Denote the operators used in mutation testing and analysis, which are designed or introduced in primary studies to imitate the bugs in real-world scenarios as well as match the PUTs written in specific programming languages or exhibiting particular structures. \item \textit{Mutation tooling}: Indicates accessible and integrated software tooling that provides a pool of candidate mutation operators and even automatically generates buggy variants based on these defined operators.
+In detail, the four kinds of approaches for generating buggy variants are defined as follows: \begin{itemize}[leftmargin=*] \item \textit{Mutation operators}: Denote the operators used in mutation testing and analysis, which are designed or introduced in primary studies to imitate the bugs in real-world scenarios as well as match the PUTs written in specific programming languages or exhibiting particular structures.
+For example, creating the mutation operator of replacing a quantum gate can mimic the real-world bug pattern ``incorrect gate'' that is a subclass of math-related bugs~\cite{luo2022comprehensive}. \item \textit{Mutation tooling}: Indicates accessible and integrated software tooling that provides a pool of candidate mutation operators and even automatically generates buggy variants based on these defined operators.
 Compared to \textit{mutation operators}, the operators provided by \textit{mutation tooling} do not guarantee evolutionary extension of diversity over time, nor are they guaranteed to be applicable to generic PUTs. \item \textit{Real-world bugs}: Refer to real-world bugs or faulty programs collected from available repositories, programming platforms, or industrial software projects. \item \textit{Imperfect models}: Particularly mean the quantum machine learning models introduced in Section~\ref{sec: quantum learning-based models}, which exhibit imperfect performance after training, typically reflected as wrong predictions. \end{itemize}

 Among these four approaches, we found that most studies (34 out of 42, where 34=28+6) adopted mutation-based generation of buggy variants, where the majority (i.e., 28 studies) considered particularly designed mutation operators.
 This is mainly because mutation testing and analysis are mature and popular techniques in SE to approximate real-world faults and evaluate the quality of test suites.
 The mechanism of implanting bugs applies subtle and syntax-preserving transformations to the original bug-free program while maintaining its overall structure.
 Currently, the lack of program benchmarks further amplifies the reliance on mutation-based generation and calls for future work on designing more diverse and realistic mutation operators.
 Regarding the other two approaches that gained less attention than mutation-based ones, imperfect models were considered in 4 studies, whose scarcity is strongly related to their specificity to only quantum machine learning models.
 Meanwhile, the consideration of real-world bugs depends on open-source resources.
 The corresponding studies with a limited number may reflect a shortage of publicly available resources suitable for general testing scenarios.